 In this tutorial, you will learn how to provision a Teams Common Area Phone by:

 For this tutorial, you will need a Teams tenant with administrator permissions and a Teams-certified phone device.
 This tutorial uses the Yealink T55A.

-Microsoft provides a special license for use with Common Area Phones.
+Microsoft provides a special license for use with Common Area Phones call the Teams Shared Devices license.
 This license is a low-cost option that includes access to the Microsoft Teams service and a Phone System service plan.

 If the common area phone needs to dial external phone numbers, you will also need a Calling Plan license.
 If you are working with a Teams meeting room device, consider the Microsoft Teams Rooms licenses.

 Step 2.
 Create User Account

 You need a user account to sign into the Common Area Phone.
 You also associate the Common Area Phone license to this user account to enable Teams and Phone System services.
 Think of this account as a service account that’s dedicated to a specific purpose.

 - In the Microsoft 365 admin center (https://admin.microsoft.com), navigate to Users, then Active Users.